MaraMattes/CML-HHU/README.md

 **Guest lecture with one of the developers of the DoubleML package will take place on July 9.**

-**In the tutorial on July 10, there will be a summary of the course content and a Q&A session.**
+**On July 10, a lecture will take place instead of a tutorial.
+This lecture will include a summary of the course content and a Q&A session.**

 **There will be no lecture or tutorial on July 16 and July 17.**